web64/php-nlp-client/README.md

 $polyglot->getEntities();
 /*
-Returns combined array of all entities
+Returns flat array of all entities
 Array
 (
     [0] => Ben